Florida to prohibit gender changes on driver licenses, will only allow birth sex

 The memo rescinds the existing policy of issuing a new license if a Florida resident wishes “to alter the gender marker on his or her license.”
 Now, a replacement license can be issued only if a license or permit is lost or stolen or if there is a change in information such as an address.

-Meanwhile, the memo states that people’s driver’s licenses must correspond to their biological sex, which they must prove with supporting documentation.
+A person’s driver’s license must correspond to their biological sex, the memo states, which they must prove with supporting documentation.

 “Furthermore, the term “gender” in s.
 322.08, F.S., does not refer to a person’s internal sense of his or her gender role or identification, but has historically and commonly been understood as a synonym for “sex,” which is determined by innate and immutable biological and genetic characteristics,” the memo reads. “… Permitting an individual to alter his or her license to reflect an internal sense of gender role or identity, which is neither immutable nor objectively verifiable, undermines the purpose of an identification record and can frustrate the state’s ability to enforce its laws.”